 Carolina Wren: This shy bird can be hard to see, but it delivers an amazing number of decibels for its size, with its distinct song they are easy to hear, but not easy to see.

-Mourning Warbler: Mourning Doves often match their open-country surroundings.
+Mourning Dove: Mourning Doves often match their open-country surroundings.
 They’re delicate brown to buffy-tan overall, with black spots on the wings and black-bordered white tips to the tail feathers.

 Red-winged Blackbird: Male Red-winged Blackbirds spend much of the breeding season sitting on a high perch over their territories and singing their hearts out and this chap was no exception.